Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/00-starter.md

 Some exercises here are multiple choice, some ask you to write code into a coding window, while others ask you to submit a link to your solution.
 Many of the exercises here have tests to automatically tell you if you solved it or not.
 Others require an instructor to review your code.
 Be patient and we will try to deliver feedback as promptly as possible.

-# TODO - Re-record this video

-<iframe src="https://adaacademy.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=d10f79f1-9a90-4a99-bd97-abf301681569&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all" style="width: 720px; height: 405px; border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>
+<iframe src="https://adaacademy.hosted.panopto.com/Panopto/Pages/Embed.aspx?id=eb492361-e1ed-47f3-845e-acb5001ae8e6&autoplay=false&offerviewer=true&showtitle=true&showbrand=false&start=0&interactivity=all" height="405" width="720" style="border: 1px solid #464646;" allowfullscreen allow="autoplay"></iframe>

 <!-- available callout types: info, success, warning, danger, secondary  -->
 ### !callout-info